Skip To Main Content

-Stephen Roche enters his 10th season on the Hofstra men's soccer coaching staff in 2025.
-He came to Hofstra in June 2016 and was promoted to associate head coach on April 30, 2021.
-In September 2024 he was named the program's head coach in waiting.Â
+Stephen Roche became the head coach of the Hofstra men's soccer program on January 1, 2026.
+He is the 10th head coach in program history.
+Roche, who has been on staff for 10 seasons, came to Hofstra in June 2016 and was promoted to associate head coach on April 30, 2021.
+In September 2024 he was named the program's head coach in waiting and took over the reigns from Richard Nuttall, who transitioned to a role in athletic development at Hofstra.

 Â